open-telemetry/opentelemetry-specification/specification/api-metrics.md

 into a contiguous region of time, known as the collection interval.
 Since the SDK controls decision to start collection, it is possible to collect aggregated metric data while only reading the clock once per collection interval.
+The default SDK takes this approach.

 Counter and Measure instruments offer synchronous APIs for entering measurements.
-Metric events from Counter and Measure instruments happen when they happen, the moment the SDK receives the function call.
+Metric events from Counter and Measure instruments are captured when they happen, the moment the SDK receives the function call.

 The Observer instrument supports an asynchronous API, allowing the SDK